furan917/MageComm/README.md

 Download the latest release from the [releases page](https://github.com/furan917/magecomm/releases) for your platform and extract to a directory in your PATH.

+Then check your installed version with `magecomm version`

 example config.yml:
 ```
 disallow_configfile_overwrite: true